The Bianchini Bulletin

 Kindergarten we are working on number recognition to 10 and proper number formation.
 We will also be practicing counting to 30.
 We have introduced counting by 2’s, 5’s, and 10’s.
 You can help at home by practicing too!
 We will be learning about shapes and will begin to introduce 3D shapes.
 One to one correspondence, same and different, beginning graphing, direction following, and patterning are also areas we will begin to introduce this month in math.

 Math Facts- First Grade Only

 Please continue to practice math facts with your child daily.
-I have noticed a big improvement with just a few weeks of practice.
-We will start the timed Mad Minute in class next week.
+We will start the timed Mad Minute in class in the beginning of October.
 The children work hard to complete as many problems correctly as they can in one minute.
 Each day they will receive one 30 problem page of addition and one 30 problem page of subtraction.
 The children will need to meet the benchmark of 15/30 to be on grade level for the November report card.
 The Mad Minutes are often challenging in the beginning but with daily practice they will quickly master their basic facts.
 Keep up the good work!

 Up Coming Events

 Pumpkin Patch Field Trip 10/18